dsebastien/modernWebDevBuild/README.md

 Check out the [upgrade](UPGRADE.md) page

 ## Installation

+### General prereqs
+Before you install the build (whether manually or through the project generator), you need to install some dependencies globally:
+* `npm install --global gulp`

 ### New projects
 The easiest approach to integrate this build is to use our Yeoman Generator available over at https://github.com/dsebastien/modernWebDevGenerator and on npm: https://www.npmjs.com/package/generator-modern-web-dev.